haobo8/doubt/README.md

 # doubt
-A simple card game spread in C5
+A simple card game for leisure purposes in C5.

-Thank *Chat GPT* for giving an example of 21 points and help us on developing the game
+Thanks *ChatGPT* for generating an example of 21 points and help us on developing the game.